 I am in Zone 4 (Minnesota) and I am an experienced gardener, but our summers are quite hot and humid.
 I opted for Jewel and Sparkle because they are the best tasting varieties of the June-bearing plants.

-A very easy strawberry variety to grow at home would be the small Alpine strawberries.
+Also consider a small berry called an Alpine strawberry.
+It is a very easy and hardy strawberry variety to grow at home.
 They are more like a wild strawberry in size and growth habit, but they are very sweet and are perfect in hanging baskets or containers.

 June-Bearing vs Ever-bearing vs Day Neutral